Health Equity and Governance

 - Decentralised Planning in NRHM – CHSJ contributed to developing the NRHM Decentralised planning framework.
 It implemented a pilot project for decentralisation planning in Rajasthan supported by UNICEF and SC Mathur SPRI, Jaipur.
 The results of this pilot were shared with the MoHFW.

-Community Monitoring of NRHM (2007 – 09) – CHSJ was the Technical Secretariat for the Advisory Group on Community Action (AGCA) and in partnership with Population Foundation of India implemented the pilot project on Community Monitoring on NRHM (2007 – 09) in 36 districts of 9 states across the country.
+Secretariat for the Advisory Group on Community Action (AGCA) and in partnership with Population Foundation of India implemented the pilot project on Community Monitoring on NRHM (2007 – 09) in 36 districts of 9 states across the country.
 The pilot project was meant to introduce accountability of the health system to communities and was supported by the Ministry of Health and Family Welfare Government of India, and the process of Community Monitoring was subsequently included within the regular planning process of the state government NRHM.
 This pilot project covered 1620 villages across the country and CHSJ conceptualised and coordinated the overall process with the support of AGCA members and state Nodal Agencies.
 This methodology has subsequently been expanded into Community Action in Health and continues to be implemented in a majority of states in the country.

-Rapid Assessment of NRHM (2009 – 2010) – NRHM promised to bring quality and affordable services to the rural poor in India.
+NRHM promised to bring quality and affordable services to the rural poor in India.
 It included an accountability framework and CHSJ facilitated a number small-scale studies which were conducted as a dip-stick evaluation to understand NRHM implementation.
 These studies were shared with the MoHFW and Planning Commission of India and these were acknowledged as important sources of independent feedback by the government

 - Small Scale Studies – Several small-scale studies were also conducted independently to look at various dimensions of health care service delivery in specific areas and among specific population groups.

-- Access to medicines (2005 -08) – The project Tracing Pharmaceuticals in South Asia (TPSA) was implemented in partnership with SAHAYOG, Lucknow, Martin Chautari, Nepal and University of Edinburgh, UK.
+- Access to medicines – The project Tracing Pharmaceuticals in South Asia (TPSA) was implemented in partnership with SAHAYOG, Lucknow, Martin Chautari, Nepal and University of Edinburgh, UK.
 The purpose of this project was to understand the distribution and access to medicines related to key health issues.
-The distribution pattern of three index drugs – Rifampicin, related to the tuberculosis treatment and part of the national TB control programme, Oxytocin – a drug used for controlling post-partum bleeding and for augmenting labour and related to the maternal health programme, and Fluoxetine an antidepressant drug were studied in this project.
+The distribution pattern of three index drugs – Rifampicin, related to the tuberculosis treatment and part of the national TB control programme, Oxytocin – a drug used for controlling post partum bleeding and for augmenting labour and related to the maternal health programme, and Fluoxetine an antidepressant drug were studied in this project.

 Reports & Resources